evolbioinfo/phylodeep/README.md

 PhyloDeep is a python library for parameter estimation and model selection from phylogenetic trees, based on deep learning.

-For more information on the method, please refer to the preprint here:
+For more information on the method, please refer to the preprint here: [bioRxiv](https://www.biorxiv.org/content/10.1101/2021.03.11.435006v1)

+Together with the phylodeep package code (in the folder phylodeep), we provide:
+- all data shown in the preprint (in the folder data_publication)
+- used simulators to train deep learners (in the folder simulators)
+- the tree analyzed in the study as a showcase application (in the folder test_tree_HIV_Zurich, for description and original reference see below)

 ## Installation